GregTalotta/cs_f411_hw7/README.md

 cs_f411_hw7

-# Closest pair
+# Closest Pair

-## what is it?
+## What is it?

 C++ implementation of closest pair, that also tracks how many operations it did.

-## how to use
+## How to Use

 First include the header in your file.
 Call one of the four functions with a list of vector of points.
 Point is a struct that has an int for x, and an int for y.

 ```c++
 struct point
 {